2023년 9월 고2 모의고사 변형 (18-30번)

 Number 23

-If cooking is as central to human identity, biology, and culture as the biological anthropologist ____ Wrangham suggests, it stands to reason that the decline of cooking in our time would have serious consequences for modern life, and so it has.
+If cooking is as central to human identity, biology, and culture as the biological anthropologist Richard Wrangham suggests, it stands to reason that ____ decline of cooking in our time would have serious consequences for modern life, and so it has.

-The outsourcing of much of the work of cooking to corporations has relieved women of what has traditionally been ____ exclusive responsibility for feeding the family, making it easier for them to work outside the home and have careers.
+The outsourcing of much of the work of cooking to corporations has relieved women of what has traditionally been their exclusive responsibility for feeding the family, making it easier for ____ to work outside the home and have careers.

-All that’s required ____ a microwave.
+All that’s required is a ____

 Number 24